How to Plan a Medical Mission Trip With a Big Impact

 Planning your mission trip is only half of the process.
 Next, you will need to raise the necessary funds.
 Since you have an idea of how to plan your trip, start looking for ways to raise funds.

 Crowdfunding serves as an ideal tool for mission trip fundraising.
 By taking fundraising online, crowdfunding allows anyone to share their story and receive donations from friends, family, neighbors, and even compassionate strangers.
 Before you get started, check out our mission trip fundraising ideas for inspiration.
-Start your mission trip fundraiser the right way with GoFundMe and launch your free fundraiser today.
+Start your mission trip fundraiser the right way with GoFundMe and launch your fundraiser today.